cylc/cylc-doc/src/workflow-design-guide/portable-workflows.rst

 --------------------------------

-It can sometimes be useful to set site-specific values of workflow variables that aren't exposed to users via ``rose-workflow.conf``.
+It can sometimes be useful to set site-specific values of workflow variables that aren't exposed to users via ``rose-suite.conf``.
 For example, consider a workflow that can run a special post-processing workflow of some kind at sites where IDL is available.
 The IDL-dependence switch can be set per site like this: